kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

         - If you snap a project now, then you will still be missing two animals and one sponsor.
 Hence, you might be forced to snap again next round.
         - Instead, if you draw from deck and keep one animal and one sponsor, then you will only be missing one animal and one project.
 - **Gemini**: When there are two cards on display creating a strong combo, consider snapping one and repu-draw the other
+- **Doubly Good**: When a card on display is very good for both player, e.g. `Polar Bear Exhibit` when Habitats 5 is base project
 - **Blockers**: e.g.) If you have an Eagle, it's much less likely oppo also has an Eagle
+- **Project Prospects**: When drawing for non-base projects, consider how many of them are actually playable and/or profitable to play
+- *Cards 3 snap Ultra-Rare combo card* is worth it, esp. if both players can use it
+- To decide whether to snap to deny, consider *combo rarity* of snapped cards vs 3 random cards for you + DISPLAY_6 show
+- *Lemma*: Drawing from deck gets worse in late game, largely because many sponsors become almost useless
+- X-Cards to delay BREAK
 - Don't be afraid of discarding cards.
 Discarding a card is worth ~2.5 money, but playing a more optimal card can easily outvalue 2.5 money
 - When looking at cards on display, *also* consider what your opponent wants
 - Which display cards do you pay attention to?
 Those that match with any of the projects.
 Don’t tunnel-vision on a single project
     - Projects cards are the rarest => worth snapping if it matters to you or your opponent
     - Also good synergies cards like `King Vulture`
+- `Science Lab` allows you to deprioritize Cards action, potentially saving tempo
 - TODO don’t just think about what you want; deny important cards of your opponent!
 Even do Upgraded Cards 3 for this!
 - Don't touch the display if you don't have to -- you might give your opponent miracle out!
 - If you welcome a sponsor draw, Cards 5 draw 3 is a lot stronger.
 There are 66 sponsors in the BGA adaptation.
 - Care: Release projects are more easily leeched than breeding programs
 - Keeping Eagle early game has the benefit of more easily utilizing aviary
+- Whoever has higher rep benefits more from display replenishing
+- [sorryimlikethis] If `Migration Recording` is in play, then a matching 3-size animal has much higher priority, as both players can play it
+- When you play a card from reputation that you would like to play anyways, it's like saving you one draw => you have opportunity to draw one more card from deck

 #### What to discard and what to keep
 - **Combo Rarity**: Try to keep the rarest combo cards in your hand
+	- "Ark is not a one card's game"
 - Let's use Duel Master's rarity system: *Common*, *Uncommon*, *Rare*, *Very Rare*, *Ultra Rare*
     - e.g.) https://boardgamearena.com/table?table=530224307 Move #82
         - If oppo does not BREAK, `American Bison` and Rhino is such as deadly combo that it's *Ultra Rare*.